-- “Just have fun and find new ways to stay dry.” – Lisa B.
+- “Just have fun and find new ways to stay dry.” – Pam B.

-- “To not yell ‘CALL IT!’ every time a fly ball is hit.” – Donna J.
+- “To not yell ‘CALL IT!’ every time a fly ball is hit.” – Meredith P.

-- “Try hard not to judge other moms on the team, even though I want to smack them.” – Laura D.
+- “Try hard not to judge other moms on the team, even though I want to smack some of them.” – Laura D.

 - “Always look for a positive when my son asks me how he did that day.” – Jennifer B.

 - “To not wait until game day to wash baseball pants.” – Debbie M.

 - “To do whatever it takes to get my kid on the all-star team this year.” – Karen F.